TGeniusFamily/DonationAlertsHandler/README.md

 client.run()
 ```

-## You can create your filters.
+## You can create your own filters.
 They needed to return boolean value:
 ```py
 def minimum_value(n: int):
     async def f(donate: Donations):